isayme/nrp/README.md

 var google = new NRP({
     host: 'www.google.com', // the DOMAIN that will be proxied
     port: 443,              // the PORT of the DOMAIN, default 80/443
-    ssl: true,              // use HTTPS of not, default false
+    ssl: true,              // use HTTPS or not, default false
     key: 'nrp-key.pem',     // only used when SSL is true, see more detail below section
     cert: 'nrp-cert.pem',   // only used when SSL is true, see more detail below section });